 There are a few popular regions of Australia we didn’t cover during this trip – the Great Barrier Reef and the Northern Territories around Darwin, also Western Australia.

-So here it is – our Australia road trip itinerary.
-I split it into separate blocks per region, so you can easily mix and match to plan your trip Down Under and create your own Australia itinerary using our tips and practical information.
+Planning tip: Below you can find our Australia road trip itinerary.
+To help you plan your trip easier, I split our Australia itinerary into separate blocks per region.
+That way you can easily mix and match these ‘blocks’ depending on which areas you want to visit.
+This will allow you to plan your trip Down Under and create your own perfect Australia itinerary, using our tips and suggestions.
+Take a look!

 - Day 1: Arrival in Sydney.
 Stay in Sydney for 2 nights.